 You can recycle the coffee grounds you use daily.
 Ground coffee beans are also available in large quantities in the market and online.

 It has no known harm to grass, plants, or animals.
-They also serve to add useful nutrients to the soil.
+They also serve to add useful nutrients to the type of soil you use.

 Dogs hate and cannot stand the smell of vinegar, either.
 However, you cannot spray vinegar like you can Cayenne all over the grass because it can kill it.
 Make a solution using one tablespoon of vinegar in one gallon of water and spray in parts of the lawn where no grass or plant is growing.
 An alternative approach is to soak a few cotton balls in vinegar and lay them around the periphery of the lawn.